This article is part 2 in a series. Read Online Sales Tax: A Supreme Decision is Pending.

 Kennedy’s Curtain Call—A Demand For An ‘Even’ Playing Field For Retailers

-Prior to announcing his retirement from the bench, SCOTUS Justice Anthony Kennedy wrote for the majority that the prior “physical presence” rule had become “artificial and anachronistic”—and now costs states as much as $34 billion per year in lost sales revenue from eCommerce sales tax.
+Prior to announcing his retirement from the bench, SCOTUS Justice Anthony Kennedy wrote for the majority that the prior “physical presence” rule had become “artificial and anachronistic”—and now costs states as much as $34 billion per year in lost sales revenue from eCommerce sales tax rules.

 More than 40 states and the District of Columbia had urged SCOTUS to overrule the original 1967 case law that established the physical presence rule, as well as the subsequent 1992 decision affirming the original ruling.
 Although South Dakota brought the actual suit, some of the biggest names in both traditional and online commerce were participants in the suit; South Dakota sought to require out-of-state ecommerce companies Overstock.com and Wayfair Inc. to collect sales tax on purchases made by its residents; meanwhile, several anti-tax groups and retail platforms such as eBay Inc. and Etsy Inc. filed on behalf of the defendants.